hugo-fixit/shortcode-sponsor-log/README.md

 git submodule add https://github.com/Lruihao/hugo-shortcode-sponsor-log.git themes/shortcode-sponsor-log
 ```

-Next edit `config.toml` of your project and add this theme component to your themes:
+Next edit `hugo.toml` of your project and add this theme component to your themes:

 ```bash
 theme = ["your-main-theme", "shortcode-sponsor-log"]